-The French Standards organisation, AFNOR, has also published XP T 54-980, for oxo-biodegradable plastics in agriculture.
+The French Standards organisation, AFNOR, has also published XP T 54-980, for d2w-type biodegradable plastics in agriculture.

-The European standard EN 13432 and the American standard ASTM D6400 are not designed for testing oxo- biodegradable plastics.
-They are used for testing degradation of plastic in the special conditions found in industrial composting.
+The European standard EN 13432, the American standard ASTM D6400, the Australian standard 4736, and the ISO standard 17556 are not designed for testing plastics which biodegrade in the open environment.
+They are used for testing biodegradation of plastic in the special conditions found in industrial composting.

 It is another way of describing the d2w process, by which oxidation of the plastic is accelerated by a prodegradant additive, so that the plastic is converted to a waxy substance which can be transformed by bacteria into CO2, humus, and water.